jpgsantos/Subcellular_workflow/Docs/Settings_file.rst

           \end{bmatrix}

   - :math:`i =` Index of Parameters being worked on
-  - :math:`j =` Index of the Parameter array to test
+  - :math:`j =` Index of the Parameter set to work on
   - :math:`k =` Index of the parameters in SBTAB
   - :math:`x =` Parameters being worked on